-I am a second year student in the Master’s of Epidemiology and Community Medicine program at the University of Ottawa, and occupy the role of Co-Graduate Liaison with CSEB.
+I am a second year student in the Master’s of Epidemiology and Community Medicine program at the University of Ottawa, and occupy the role of Co-Chair of Communication, Liaison & Social Media with CSEB.
 I am very excited to plan and partake in the numerous events we will be hosting throughout the year.
 My master’s thesis revolves around organ donation registration, and is being supervised by Dr. Justin Presseau.
 Prior to my master’s degree, I completed an Honours Bachelor degree in Health Sciences at the University of Ottawa.

 In addition to being a full-time student, I work part-time at the Ottawa Hospital as an Inpatient Clerk on the Radiation Oncology and Sub-Acute Medicine unit.
 My other research interests include palliative care, oncology, and dementia care.
 If I’m not clerking or working on my thesis, I am usually eating sushi or dunking on 12 year olds at the local Orleans basketball courts.
 I can be reached at email@example.com for any inquiries or basketball challenges.

 Adena is currently a second year student in the Master’s of Science Epidemiology program at the University of Ottawa.
 She is also a graduate of the Health Science program at the University of Ottawa.
 Her research interests include child-targeted food marketing and food policy.
 She is returning to CSEB-UO this year, as a Co-Chair of Communication, Liaison & Social Media.

 Omar is a first year student in the Master’s of Epidemiology program at the University of Ottawa.
 He will be joining CSEB-UO as a Co-Chair of Workshops and Conferences.
 He is experienced in conducting systematic reviews and statistical analysis using R. Omar’s research interests include cardiovascular diseases and addressing health inequities in healthcare.